gammazero/workerpool/README.md

 ## Usage Note

+### Submit To Queue

 There is no upper limit on the number of tasks queued, other than the limits of system resources.
 If the number of inbound tasks is too many to even queue for pending processing, then the solution is outside the scope of workerpool.
 If should be solved by distributing load over multiple systems, and/or storing input for pending processing in intermediate storage such as a file system, distributed message queue, etc.

+### Submit To Worker

+When using SubmitWaitWorker the function call is blocked if there are no workers available.
+This can be useful for limiting the size of the task queue by blocking the incoming tasks.